mftenergy/git-course/slidedeck/slides.md

 <template #6>

 **Rebase** A rebase strategy works a in a sense reverse to how regular merges does.
-Instead of adding on top of the target branch, rebase tages each commit on the feature branch and merges one by one with the differences that happened on main since the feature branch got created.
+Instead of adding on top of the target branch, rebase takes each commit on the feature branch and merges one by one with the differences that happened on main since the feature branch got created.

 ```mermaid
 gitGraph